 Local Laws & Special Circumstances

-If you break local laws in Panama, your U.S. passport will not help you avoid arrest or prosecution, and the embassy cannot get you out of jail or prison.
-Keep in mind, if you are arrested for an offence, tried and convicted, you must be sentenced before you can be repatriated to the United States to complete your sentence in the United States.
+If you break local laws in Panama, your U.S. passport will not help you avoid arrest or prosecution, and the Embassy cannot get you out of jail or prison.
+Keep in mind, if you are arrested for an offense, tried and convicted, you must be sentenced before you can be transferred to the United States to complete your sentence in the United States.
 This process can last three or more years.

-It is very important to know what is legal and what is not where you are going.
+Property: Exercise extreme diligence in purchasing real estate in Panama.
 The U.S. Embassy in Panama has received numerous property dispute complaints.
 The complaints include lost property, broken contracts, and demands for additional payments, accusations of fraud and corruption, and occasionally threats of violence.
-There are two root causes for a large proportion of the complaints – title issues and a weak judiciary.
+More information can be found here.

-LGBT RIGHTS: Same sex marriages are not conducted nor recognized in Panama.
-Lesbian, gay, bisexual, and transgender (LGBT) individuals enjoy full legal rights in Panama.
+LGBTI Travelers: Same sex marriages are not conducted nor recognized in Panama.
+Lesbian, gay, bisexual, transgender and intersex (LGBTI) individuals enjoy full legal rights in Panama.
 However, Panamanian law does not prohibit discrimination based on sexual orientation, and there is societal discrimination based on sexual orientation and gender identity.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.

-ACCESSIBILITY: While in Panama, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+Travelers Who Require Accessibility Assistance.
+Individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Panamanian law only mandates access to new or remodeled public buildings for persons with disabilities, which is being enforced for new construction.
-While some public buses and buildings do accommodate wheelchairs, many do not.
 Handicapped parking is often available at many larger parking lots.

 Except for antibiotics and narcotics, most medications are available without a prescription.

-The 911-call center also provides ambulance service.
+The 911-call center provides ambulance service in Panama City, Colon, and the Pan-American Highway between Panama City and Chiriqui.
 However, an ambulance may not always be available and given difficulties with traffic and poor road conditions, there may be a significant delay in response.
-There are also private ambulance services available on a subscription basis.
+There are private ambulance services available on a subscription basis.

 Travel & Transportation

 Road travel is more dangerous during the rainy season (April to December) due to flooding.
 Rainy season occasionally makes city streets impassible and washes out some roads in the interior of the country.
-In addition, roads in rural areas are often poorly maintained and lack illumination at night.
-Such roads are generally less traveled and the availability of emergency roadside assistance is very limited.
-Heavier road traffic during Carnival through Easter Sunday makes road travel in the interior provinces more difficult and dangerous.
-Carnival starts the Saturday prior to Ash Wednesday and goes on for four days.
-If you are interested in receiving real time weather, earthquake, and high seas information from the Panamanian Government, please visit the SINAPROC website or follow @SINAPROC_PANAMA on Twitter.
+In addition, roads in rural areas are often poorly maintained and lack light at night.

 There is often construction at night on Panama's portion of the Pan American highway.
 There are few signs alerting drivers to construction, and the highway is not well lit at night.
 When traveling on the highway, travelers should be aware of possible roadblocks.
 The Pan American Highway ends at Yaviza in the Darién Province of Panama and does not continue through to Colombia.